PureDarwin/puredarwin.github.io/src/handbook/building.md

 * [The Apple SDK requirement](building/apple-sdk.md) - the one file you have to supply yourself.

+## Two traps

-Two things are worth learning before any of that. **Untracked files are invisible**: the flake is evaluated from a `git+file://` source, so a new file that has not been `git add`ed does not exist as far as the build is concerned, and the failure mode is a build that quietly uses the old state.
-And **do not guess at the CMake layer**: it is driven by Nix, so if you want to iterate on a component quickly, use the dev shell and read [The CMake tree](building/cmake.md) first to know what that shell can and cannot give you.
+**Untracked files are invisible.** The flake is evaluated from a `git+file://` source, so a file you have not `git add`ed does not exist as far as the build is concerned.
+The failure mode is not an error: the build quietly uses the old state, and your change appears to do nothing.
+Stage before you build.

+**CMake is not an entry point.** It is driven by Nix.
+The dev shell is for iterating on a single component, not for producing a system, so read [The CMake tree](building/cmake.md) before reaching for it.